callanalexander/pardalote/docs/03_using_the_gui.md

 **Undo** steps back one round, up to five rounds deep.
 It restores the data, the embeddings and your labels.

-### Step 5: mop up the noise, maybe
+### Step 5: mop up the noise (optional)

 **Assign Noise** takes every noise point (cluster `-1`) and gives it the label of its nearest non-noise neighbour in UMAP space.

-Use this at the end, when you are otherwise happy, and only if you would rather over-include than miss things.
-It will pull in some genuine rubbish.
-If your priority is a clean set, leave the noise where it is.
+This can be useful if desired sounds are being classified as noise and you can't quite get the hyperparameters right.
+It may pull in unwanted noises.

 ### Step 6: export